GEOGSTEM/LoRaWeatherStation/README.md

 # LoRaWeatherStation

-**Saving your time, you can download the libraries.zip here for all sensor libraries we have to use.**
+**Saving your time, you can download the whole folder as a zip file with green "Code" button at top right corner.**
+Include
+-> sensor libraries
+-> exercise scripts

 ## Links for original sensor libraries downloading